 The Full name field - the campaign's full name is automatically generated and can not be edited.
-It consists of Traffic Source + Countries restriction selected for the campaign + custom unique name you define.
+It consists of Traffic Source + Country restriction selected for the campaign + the custom unique name you define.

 Name - define a name for your campaign.
 It appends to the campaign's full name.

 Countries - select countries where your campaign will be available.
-Leave it blank to accept any country.
+Leave it blank to accept all countries.

-Traffic source - select a traffic source you've added on the Step #1 of this guide.
+Traffic source - select a traffic source you've added on Step #1 of this guide.

 Lander parameters - if your traffic source has additional Lander parameters, the field to add them will appear on the bottom of the General tab.
 To learn how to add lander parameters for your traffic source, please read this article.

-Tracking domain - select a tracking domain you've added to Zeustrak at the Step #1 of this guide.
+Tracking domain - select a tracking domain you've previously added to Zeustrak on Step #1 of this guide.
 After you select your tracking domain two new fields will be available.
-The first is Money page URL and the second is Money pages.
+The first is the Money page URL and the second is Money pages.

 Money page URL - this is your campaign link.
-After you fully set up your campaign you need to copy this link and paste it in your traffic source advertisement.
+After you fully set up your campaign you’ll need to copy this link and paste it in your traffic source advertisement.

 Category - specify a category for your campaign.
 This will help you to organize your workspace.
-By default there's General category set for the campaign.
-To manage campaign categories, go to Settings > Categories in the main menu.
+By default, there's a General category set for the campaign.
+To manage the campaign categories, go to Settings > Categories from the main menu.

-Tags - they are very helpful to mark your campaigns.
+Tags - these are very helpful for marking your campaigns.
 They are displayed in the campaigns list and you can filter your campaigns by them.
-To manage campaign tags, go to Settings > Tags in the main menu.
+To manage the campaign tags, go to Settings > Tags from the main menu.

-Note - use this field to store any useful information about the campaign (When somebody sets this field, it is visible for everyone on the team).
+Note - use this field to store any useful information about the campaign (NOTE: When somebody sets this field, it is visible to everyone on the team).

 Advanced: Pick a cost model - this setting specifies how you want to track the campaign's cost.
 There are three options available:

-For the purpose of this guide choose Auto option.
+For the purpose of this guide, we’ll choose the Auto option.